drugan/commerce_xquantity/README.md

 ## Disable on cart

 There might be cases when a customer should be disallowed to update quantity in a *Shopping cart*.
-For example, you did not exposed the field on an *Add to cart* form supposing the default quantity to be added or, the field is exposed but you disallow the customer to change their mind on the cart page.
+For example, you did not expose the field on an *Add to cart* form supposing the default quantity to be added or, the field is exposed but you disallow the customer to change their mind on the cart page.
 So, they have just two options: either to continue with checkout or remove order